-Beginning in 2014, Saint Joseph's College will offer benefit eligible employees the opportunity to enroll a Legally Domiciled Adult (LDA) in our benefit plans.
+Beginning in 2014, Saint Joseph's College began offering benefit-eligible employees the opportunity to enroll a Legally Domiciled Adult (LDA) in our benefit plans.
 Below is information related to that benefit option in the form of frequenly asked questions.

 Who can I enroll under the Health and Dental Plans?